russmckendrick/records/content/albums/kill-the-wolf-27314406/index.md

 styles: ["Folk Rock", "Prog Rock", "Psychedelic Rock"]
 ---

 Kill the Wolf is the fourth studio album from English comedian and musician Matt Berry.
-It was released in July 2013 under Acid Jazz Records.
+It was released in July 2013 by Acid Jazz Records.